AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/b2b-module.md

    Module is enabled
    ```

-   If you encounter deployment errors, see [extension deployment failure][trouble].
+   If you encounter deployment errors, see [Recover from component failure](../deploy/recover-failed-deployment.md).

 ## Enable the B2B module